Memory in Plain Sight: Surveying the Uncanny Resemblances of Associative Memories and Diffusion Models: Conclusions Open Challenges

 \subsection{Scaling Laws from the Perspective of Associative Memory}

 The performance of Transformers on language is famously characterized by the ``scaling laws'', which claim that a model's performance will improve as a power-law with model size, dataset size, and the amount of compute used for training~\cite{kaplan2020Scaling}.
-We expect similar behaviors to hold for Diffusion Models, though a similar study has not yet been conducted.
-However, the ``scaling laws'' are empirical only, and there is little theory to justify why a model's performance would continue to grow with the size.
-AMs offer one possible theory by characterizing large-model performance as one of \textit{memory capacity} (see \autoref{sec:memory-capacity}).
-In the world of AMs, this scaling behavior makes intuitive sense: more parameters means more possible memories that can be stored; more data means more meaningful local minima in the energy; and more compute means the model can descend further down the energy, making it easier to distinguish between nearby fixed points (alternatively, more compute can imply that longer training allows the model to distribute the fixed points in the energy more efficiently, allowing for greater memory capacity).
-These hypotheses for understanding the scaling law come from intuitively understanding large models as AMs, but this is still an open research question.
+DMs exhibit similar scaling behaviors~\cite{nichol2021Improved}, where larger models perform better than smaller ones in a predictably improving trend.
+However, the ``scaling laws'' are empirical only, and there is no agreed-upon theory to justify why a model's performance would continue to grow with the model size.

-Both Transformers and Diffusion Models are ubiquitous choices for foundation models~\cite{bommasani2022Opportunities} in Deep Learning today, and both strongly resemble Associative Memories.
-We believe that the trajectory of AI research would benefit by interpreting the problem of unsupervised learning on large, unstructured data from the perspective of Associative Memory.
+AMs offer one possible answer by characterizing large-model performance as one of \textit{memory capacity} (see \autoref{sec:memory-capacity}), as recently noted by \cite{cabannes2023Scaling,niu2024Scaling}.
+In the world of AMs, each parameter can be seen as an ``attractor'' in the data space; thus, more parameters means more local energy minima (memories).
+Similarly, more data means the parameters can identify more meaningful local minima in the energy.
+More compute, as measured in terms of model depth or number of iterations down an energy landscape, means more optimal (lower energy) retrievals.
+These hypotheses are still unexplored research questions that come from intuitively understanding large models as AMs.